Hermann Joseph Muller

-Hermann Joseph Muller (December 21, 1890 – April 5, 1967) was an American geneticist who was awarded the 1946 Nobel Prize in Physiology or Medicine, "for the discovery that mutations can be induced by X-rays".
+Hermann Joseph Muller (December 21, 1890 – April 5, 1967) was an American geneticist who was awarded the 1946 Nobel Prize in Physiology or Medicine "for the discovery of the production of mutations by means of X-ray irradiation".
 Muller warned of long-term dangers of radioactive fallout from nuclear war and nuclear testing, which resulted in greater public scrutiny of these practices.

 Early life

 Muller was born in New York City, the son of Frances (Lyons) and Hermann Joseph Muller Sr., an artisan who worked with metals.
 Muller was a third-generation American whose father's ancestors were originally Catholic and came to the United States from Koblenz.
 His mother's family was of mixed Jewish (descended from Spanish and Portuguese Jews) and Anglican background, and had come from Britain.
-Among his first cousins was Alfred Kroeber (Kroeber was Ursula Le Guin's father) and first cousins once removed was Herbert J. Muller.
+Among his first cousins was Alfred Kroeber (father of Ursula Le Guin) and first cousins once removed was Herbert J. Muller.
 As an adolescent, Muller attended a Unitarian church and considered himself a pantheist; in high school, he became an atheist.
 He excelled in the public schools.
 At 16, he entered Columbia College.
 From his first semester, he was interested in biology; he became an early convert of the Mendelian-chromosome theory of heredity—and the concept of genetic mutations and natural selection as the basis for evolution.
 He formed a biology club and also became a proponent of eugenics; the connections between biology and society would be his perennial concern.
 Muller earned a Bachelor of Arts degree in 1910.

 Muller remained at Columbia (the pre-eminent American zoology program at the time, due to E. B. Wilson and his students) for graduate school.
 He became interested in the Drosophila genetics work of Thomas Hunt Morgan's fly lab after undergraduate bottle washers Alfred Sturtevant and Calvin Bridges joined his biology club.
 In 1911–1912, he studied metabolism at Cornell University, but remained involved with Columbia.
 He followed the drosophilists as the first genetic maps emerged from Morgan's experiments, and joined Morgan's group in 1912 (after two years of informal participation).

 In the fly group, Muller's contributions were primarily theoretical—explanations for experimental results and ideas and predictions for new experiments.
 In the emerging collaborative culture of the drosophilists, however, credit was assigned based on results rather than ideas; Muller felt cheated when he was left out of major publications.